 Comment: This policy is implemented by development standards that require appropriate handling of storm water runoff.
 Storm runoff from the proposed development will be collected with a storm sewer system, as shown on the preliminary utility plan submitted with this application.
-The storm detention facility in the adjoining Pavilion Park subdivision is proposed to be expanded to provide capacity for this development, as depicted on the Preliminary Utility Plan.
+A storm detention facility is depicted on the Site Plan and Preliminary Utility Plan.
+It has been designed with sufficient capacity to accommodate surface runoff from this project.